Ashu-044/Ashu-044/README.md

 ## 🎯 Career Objective

-To build a strong career in Cloud Computing and Software Development by applying my knowledge of Java, Data Science, and DevOps practices to develop scalable and efficient solutions.
+To build a strong career in Java Development and Software Engineering by leveraging my knowledge of Data Science and Cloud Technologies to create scalable and efficient solutions.

 ---